Automattic/wp-calypso/packages/wp-checkout/README.md

 ## Usage

-This package provides a main component, `WPCheckout`, which creates the checkout form.
+This package provides a primary component, `Checkout`, which creates a checkout form.

 The form has three steps:

 1. Payment method
 2. Billing details
 3. Review order

+The steps can be customized using various props. `Checkout` is actually just a wrapper for other components and functions exported by this package, though, so if these customizations aren't sufficient, it's possible to build a custom form.

 ### Select payment method